-The Independently Designed Minor is a non-departmental, interdisciplinary option for students with academic interests that are not met by the minors currently offered.
+The Individually Designed Minor (IDM) is a nondepartmental, interdisciplinary minor for students with academic interests that are not met by the minors currently offered by the college.
 An IDM may not be a program of narrow professional training.
 Rather, it must lead to an intensive investigation of some broad area of human knowledge which is not covered by a single departmental discipline.
 At the same time, an IDM should not consist of a grouping of loosely associated courses; rather it should be a carefully crafted, coherent curriculum allowing the student to concentrate in a unique area of study.
-An application to pursue an IDM should be approved by the CAS Associate Dean responsible for IDM advising, subject to the oversight of the CAS Curriculum Committee, before the end of the candidate’s junior year.
+An application to pursue an IDM is required; see details in the table below.
+For more information, contact firstname.lastname@example.org.

-|In order to accommodate the possibility that selected courses may not be offered at a given time, students should submit 1 alternate course in the core and 1 alternate course in the elective list.|
+|To accommodate the possibility that selected courses may not be offered at a given time, a student’s application should include 1 alternate course in the core and 1 alternate course in the elective list.|

-|No more than 6 credits that count for the minor can come from courses outside the College of Arts and Sciences.|
+|No more than 6 credits may come from subject prefixes offered outside the College of Arts and Sciences.|

 Introductory and intermediate courses for various subject areas may be necessary to reach some of the courses that can be applied to the minor.